sav-che/TL-2/Authors/Agharkar, Shankar Purusottum {std. Agharkar}.md

-> [!cite] BHL link: this entry starts at [page 44](https://www.biodiversitylibrary.org/item/103858#page/56/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 44](https://www.biodiversitylibrary.org/page/33264733) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Agharkar, Shankar Purusottum (1884-1960), Indian botanist (Bombay born), educated at Ratnagiri and Dhawar, from 1901-1909 at the University of Bombay, B.A.
 1906, M.A. botany, zoology and geology 1908, lecturer and head of the Biology Department of Elphinston College Bombay 1910-1913, at the Indian Museum Calcutta 1911-early 1914, Ghosh professor of botany at the University of Calcutta 1913, studied at the University of Berlin with A. Engler 1914, temporarily interned 1914- 1917, again with Engler et al. 1917-1919, Dr. phil.
 Univ.
-Berlin December 1919, visited the major European herbaria 1920 obtaining a basis for the herbarium CAL, from July 1919 at the Botany Dept. of Calcutta University until 1946, from then on resident at Poona. (*Agharkar*).
+Berlin December 1919, visited the major European herbaria 1920 obtaining a basis for the herbarium CAL, from July 1919 at the Botany Dept. of Calcutta University until 1946, from then on resident at Poona.
+**Abbreviated name**: *Agharkar*

 #### Herbarium and types